IgniteUI/igniteui-docfx/en/components/badge.md

 <div class="divider--half"></div>

 Let's add an avatar in front of every chat member.
-To do this, put another div element in the **igx-list-item** containing the [**IgxAvatar**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/avatar.html).
+To do this, put another div element in the [`igx-list-item`]({environment:angularApiUrl}/classes/igxlistitemcomponent.html) containing the [`IgxAvatarComponent`]({environment:angularApiUrl}/classes/igxavatarcomponent.html).
 Modify the list item content as shown below.

 ```html
 <!-- contacts.component.html -->